Saturday, August 19, 2006

 Brian Allard, Bobby Ayala, Tim Belcher, Melvin Bunch, Steve Cishek, Francisco Cruceta, Ryan Feierabend, Wiki Gonzalez, Eric Gunderson, Brian Lesher, Kameron Loe, Josh Lueke, Yoervis Medina, Jose Ramirez, Jerry Reed, Bobby Thigpen, Jerry Willard, Todd Williams

-Cha Seung Baek, Jeremy Bonderman, Jorge Campillo, Giovanni Carrara, Steve Clevenger, Keith Comstock, Jim Converse, Brett Hinchliffe, Edwin Hurtado, Kevin Jarvis, Rob Johnson, Aaron Laffey, Dennis Martinez, Clay Parker, Chris Snelling, Gary Thurman, Ed Vande Berg, Taijuan Walker, Gene Walter
+Cha Seung Baek, Jeremy Bonderman, Jorge Campillo, Giovanni Carrara, Steve Clevenger, Keith Comstock, Jim Converse, Chris Heston, Brett Hinchliffe, Edwin Hurtado, Kevin Jarvis, Rob Johnson, Aaron Laffey, Dennis Martinez, Clay Parker, Chris Snelling, Gary Thurman, Ed Vande Berg, Taijuan Walker, Gene Walter

 James Baldwin, Dave Beard, Henry Blanco, Darnell Coles, Chad Cordero, J.A.
 Happ, Bill Haselman, Chris Iannetta, Bucky Jacobsen, Patrick Lennon, Jim Maler, Eduardo Perez, Ryan Radmanovich, Chris Reitsma, Frankie Rodriguez, Brian Snyder, Randy Stein, Ron Villone, Reggie Walton, Casper Wells, Bob Wolcott